 from Darwin’s The Descent of Man

 We could go too far, however, in emphasizing the greater influence of Lincoln; for even if one were to consider Lincoln’s war-borne rhetoric and leadership damaging, they were nonetheless overt and direct; the influence of Darwinian thought has been far more insidious, as it reshapes basic values and beliefs.
-Darwinism has stretched its tentacles outside the academic realm on more than one nasty occasion, but the nastiest is almost undoubtedly the Darwinism–Nazi connection (see Darwin’s impact—the bloodstained legacy of evolution and Darwinism and the Nazi race Holocaust for more on this topic).
+Darwinism has stretched its tentacles outside the academic realm on more than one nasty occasion, but the nastiest is almost undoubtedly the Darwinism–Nazi connection (see “Darwin’s Impact—the Bloodstained Legacy of Evolution” and “Darwinism and the Nazi Race Holocaust” for more on this topic).
 In a similar macabre connection, examine what serial killer Jeffrey Dahmer’s words say about the influence of Darwin:

-“If a person doesn’t think there is a God to be accountable to, then—then what’s the point of trying to modify your behavior to keep it within acceptable ranges?
+If a person doesn’t think there is a God to be accountable to, then—then what’s the point of trying to modify your behavior to keep it within acceptable ranges?
 That’s how I thought anyway.
 I always believed the theory of evolution as truth, that we all just came from the slime.
-When we, when we died, you know, that was it, there is nothing.
+When we, when we died, you know, that was it, there is nothing.3

 We would also hasten to add that Darwin’s theory would never be what it is today without the theoretical work of many other influential biologists, who effectively saved the theory from itself through modern evolutionary synthesis and ideas such as punctuated equilibria.
-And Darwinism would likely be dead in the water if it were not for the breakthrough discovery of genetics (which was later applied to evolutionary theory) by monk Gregor Mendel.
+Darwinism would likely be dead in the water if it were not for the breakthrough discovery of genetics (which was later applied to evolutionary theory) by monk Gregor Mendel.
 Without a doubt, Lincoln’s achievements stand alone in a way that dwarfs Darwin’s.

 Interestingly, it seems that Darwin’s prime influence was in man’s thinking about how we got here, whereas Lincoln’s influence concerned where we were (and are) going as a society.
 To the casual observer, there may seem to be little connection.
 But recognizing the connection is key in understanding the prominence of one’s worldview.
-An individual’s view of the past and the future influence one another—and, consequently, influence one’s view of the present as well.
-And at the heart of each view are presuppositions.
+An individual’s view of the past and the future influence one another—and consequently, influence one’s view of the present as well.
+Ultimately, at the heart of each view are presuppositions.

 For the humanist, if we originated in the amoral eons of violence and competition for scarce resources, and only later evolved both consciousness and consciences, what is the basis for establishing moral codes or laws, other than selfishness?

 But the Christian recognizes our origin in Genesis, and that recognition becomes the basis for the morality we seek in our own lives and in society.
-For example, Genesis shows how we are all descendants of Adam and Eve through Noah, and thus how we are all of one chromatic race.
+For example, Genesis shows how we are all descendants of Adam and Eve through Noah and, thus, how we are all of one chromatic race.
 This, then, gives us the basis for hoping to eradicate so-called “racist” laws and attitudes.

-Ultimately, this is the joint legacy of Darwin and Lincoln: over the past 150 years, they have shown us how crucial one’s starting points are in determining what one believes about the past and about the future—and thus shaping what one does in the present.
+Ultimately, this is the joint legacy of Darwin and Lincoln: Over the past 150 years, they have shown us how crucial one’s starting points are in determining what one believes about the past and about the future—and thus shaping what one does in the present.

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the good news of Jesus Christ.